 The band was put together by Malcolm McLaren.
-The lead singer Johnny Rotten, real name John Lydon, was discovered after McLaren saw him wearing a Pink Floyd T-shirt he had altered to read "I Hate Pink Floyd," the irony being that Rotten actually didn't hate Pink Floyd; it was just to be nonconformist.
-(Additionally, McLaren once got pissed at Lydon because in an interview he named some of his musical influences as Can, Van Der Graaf Generator and Captain Beefheart, going against the punk image he was trying to cultivate.).
-Lydon couldn't sing, didn't look particularly like a pop star, but he was a genuine teenager from working class origins who was pretty fed up with a lot of things and now finally got a soapbox to voice his opinions.
-Fellow band members were brought together and the Sex Pistols were born.
+The lead singer Johnny Rotten (real name John Lydon) was discovered after McLaren saw him wearing a Pink Floyd T-shirt he had altered to read "I Hate Pink Floyd," the irony being that Rotten actually didn't hate Pink Floyd; it was just to be nonconformist.
+(Additionally, McLaren once got pissed at Lydon because in an interview, he named some of his musical influences as Can, Van der Graaf Generator, and Captain Beefheart, going against the punk image he was trying to cultivate.)
+Lydon couldn't sing, didn't look particularly like a pop star, but he was a genuine teenager from working-class origins who was pretty fed up with a lot of things and now finally had a soapbox to voice his opinions.
+Fellow band members were brought together, and the Sex Pistols were born.

 Famously, the band performed to a crowd of approximately 42 people at the Manchester Free Trade Hall in Manchester England in June of 1976.
-As recounted in the film 24-Hour Party People, each person in the crowd either later formed a band (future members of The Smiths, Joy Division (and by extension New Order), The Fall, The Buzzcocks, Magazine, and Simply Red) or had a pivotal role in shaping that city's music scene (Factory Records founder Tony Wilson and NME journalist Paul Morley).
+As recounted in the film 24-Hour Party People, each person in the crowd either later formed a band (future members of The Smiths, Joy Divisionnote , the Fall, The Buzzcocks, Magazine, and Simply Red) or had a pivotal role in shaping that city's music scene (Factory Records founder Tony Wilson and NME journalist Paul Morley).
 This show alone was proof to the band's aforementioned reaching influence on punk, Post-Punk, New Wave and eventually alternative and indie rock music.

 After Lydon left, the Pistols attempted to continue on.
 One single was released in June 1978, with infamous train robber Ronnie Biggs taking over for Lydon on vocals (as a publicity stunt).
 After that single and the soundtrack to the then unreleased film The Great Rock 'n' Roll Swindle (eventually released in 1980), the band was essentially over by the time of Nancy Spungen's death in October 1978.